ancientpathsio/ancientpaths/docs/guidebook.md

 To be blunt, the disciple caught in pornography and masturbation is not acting correctly.
 It is equivalent to a uniformed soldier locked in jail because of public drunkenness, or a member of the Royal family cozying up with common folk outside the palace guard.
 We need to own our role as Ambassadors of Christ (2 Cor 5:20), being sober-minded and alert because the Devil is on the hunt for wayward sheep (1 Peter 5:8-9).

-:::tip
+:::note Key Verse to Memorize

-**Key Verse to Memorize**: “We demolish arguments and every pretension that sets itself up against the knowledge of God, and _we take captive every thought to make it obedient to Christ._” (2 Corinthians 10:5)
+**“We demolish arguments and every pretension that sets itself up against the knowledge of God, and _we take captive every thought to make it obedient to Christ._” (2 Corinthians 10:5)**

 :::